 Burger King recently announced a change in branding, a throwback to their classic look.
 The new logo gets rid of that tacky blue swish and introduces a logo that seems familiar.
 It resembles the one I grew up with and loved in childhood and earlier years.

 I’ve studied Burger King and its history for fun and extensively for my book, All About the Burger.
 I was also a Burger King kid.
 My parents have pictures of my sister and me with the Magical Burger King.
 I still know all the names of the characters from the Burger King Kingdom.
-My largest collection of restaurant memorabilia is from Burger King.
+My most significant collection of restaurant memorabilia is from Burger King.

 We would frequent it on late nights, and it was one of the few BKs testing the fresh beef Whopper.
 It was 2 miles down the street from their corporate headquarters but always seemed dingier than the main store on NW 57th Ave and 7th Street.

 You can see the picture I took of it up above for yourself.
 I sent it to a few of my historian friends, and they knew nothing about it.
-They thought I might be looking into a little too much, but it turns out I was right.
+They thought I might be looking into it too much, but I was right.

 Embracing Burger King History

 There is nothing in its hometown of Miami, Florida.
-Most BK restaurants do not celebrate their rich history which is a shame.
+Most BK restaurants do not celebrate their rich history, which is shameful.
 It’s one of the things that keeps me attached to them emotionally.